This course has finished. Please go to the Spring 2018 course page.

 By joining this course, you’ll get:

-Eight 90-minute live webinars covering the five principles, with question-and-answer sessions, PLUS online access to recordings for two weeks after each class.
+Six, 90-minute interactive live webinars covering the five principles, PLUS view access to recordings.

 Reflections and meditations to help you stay grounded, calm, and centred.

-An optional live guided meditation on each of the principles - Mondays, 11am PST (check your own time zone here).
+An optional live, guided meditation - Mondays, 11am PST (check your own time zone here).
 This 15-minute offering is designed to help you quickly re-focus on the week’s principle between webinars, helping you apply it directly in your day and providing some welcome supportive structure - at that time of day when you most need it.

 Join us and fellow participants in a private Facebook group focused on the principles.
 Providing you with an online community to support you between webinars was high on our list.
 Share about your insights, explorations, and discoveries and enjoy mutual support plus extra feedback from course teachers.
 We’ll also have fun practising and modeling for each other the 5th principle: discover how clear conscious communication creates a space for us to meet and share ideas.